ROCm/rocm-install-on-linux/docs/reference/install-faq.rst

 Issue #8: The AMDGPU driver is not loaded after installation
 ======================================================================================

+When you are verifying the ROCm installation according to the :doc:`post-install instructions <../install/post-install>`, the ``rocm-smi`` and ``rocminfo`` commands might fail with the error message ``Driver not initialized`` or not display any output.
+This could indicate the AMDGPU driver is not loaded.

-Ensure the AMDGPU driver is not on a denylist such as ``/etc/modprobe.d/blacklist-amdgpu.conf``.
+**Solution:** Ensure the AMDGPU driver is not on a denylist such as ``/etc/modprobe.d/blacklist-amdgpu.conf``.
 The location of this file might vary depending on the system distribution and version.
 To verify whether the driver is on a denylist, use the following command: